njneered/Yeet_or_Eat/README.md

 # Yeet or Eat

 A full-stack web application where users can review local restaurants, individual dishes, upload imagery, and view restaurant-provided default images.
+(Not Finalized)

 ---